YupingW/yupingw.github.io/_publications/yuping2021understanding.md

 [Understanding the Use of Fauxtography on Social Media](https://arxiv.org/abs/2009.11792)

-Recommended citation: Yuping Wang, et al. "Understanding the Use of Fauxtography on Social Media."
+Recommended citation: Wang, Yuping, et al. "Understanding the Use of Fauxtography on Social Media."
 ICWSM (2021).